 23rd May 2018: PERFECT 2018: Confabulation Workshop (Oxford, UK) featuring William Hirstein, Sarah Robins, Sophie Stammers, Derek Strijbos, Leon de Bruin and Louise Moody.

-12th March 2018: Public engagement event as part of the Arts and Science Festival at the University of Birmingham.
-Details to follow.
+12th March 2018: Public engagement event "Stop, Start, Pause: Keeping Mood on Track" as part of the Arts and Science Festival at the University of Birmingham.
+Talks by expert by experience Chris and clinical psychologist Elizabeth Newton.

-26th January 2018: Philosophy of Mind and Psychological Distress, Joint workshop with Mind in Camden and the Hearing the Voice Network in London.
+26th January 2018: Philosophy of Mind and Psychological Distress, Joint workshop with Mind in Camden and the Hearing the Voice Network in London, led by Sophie Stammers.

 22nd November 2017: IAS funded workshop on Challenges to Wellbeing: The Experience of Loneliness and Epistemic Injustice in the Clinical Encounter, in collaboration with the Institute for Mental Health, University of Birmingham.